Differentiating short gamma-ray bursts progenitors through multi-MeV neutrinos: Short Gamma Ray Bursts

-In the framework of sGRBs, after the initial merger is completed and depending on the progenitor associated, from few to dozens solar mass might be left in a disk of debris spinning around the BH.
-Because of the temperature is larger, the $e^\pm$ pair production, nuclei are photo-disintegrated, and the plasma consists mainly of free $e^\pm$ pairs, $\gamma$-ray photons and baryons \citep{2004ApJ...608L...5L}.
+In the sGRBs framework, after the initial merger is completed, a spinning disk of debris, from a few to dozens of solar masses, might be left around the BH.
+Because the temperature is larger than the $e^\pm$ pair production, nuclei are photo-disintegrated, and the plasma consists mainly of free $e^\pm$ pairs, $\gamma$-ray photons, and baryons \citep{2004ApJ...608L...5L}.
 The so-called fireball plasma connected to the progenitor is formed as the base of the jet.
-According to the fireball model, the prompt emission and afterglow are expected; the prompt emission: when inhomogeneities in the jet lead to internal collisionless shocks \citep[when material launched with low velocity is cached by material with high velocity;][]{1994ApJ...430L..93R,2017ApJ...848...15F} and the afterglow: when the relativistic outflow sweeps up enough external material \citep{1997ApJ...476..232M,2015ApJ...804..105F,2016ApJ...818..190F,2017ApJ...848...94F,2019ApJ...885...29F, 2019ApJ...883..162F, 2019ApJ...879L..26F}.
-We want to emphasize that although high-energy neutrinos are producing in the prompt emission and afterglow, in this work we are not interested in these, only those produced during the merger and the initial fireball by thermal processes in the MeV range.
+According to the fireball model, two stages are expected; the prompt emission: when inhomogeneities in the jet lead to internal collisionless shocks \citep[when material launched with low velocity is cached by material with high-velocity;][]{1994ApJ...430L..93R,2017ApJ...848...15F} and the afterglow: when the relativistic outflow sweeps up enough external material \citep{1997ApJ...476..232M,2015ApJ...804..105F,2016ApJ...818..190F,2017ApJ...848...94F,2019ApJ...885...29F, 2019ApJ...883..162F, 2019ApJ...879L..26F}.
+We want to emphasize that although high-energy neutrinos are producing in the prompt emission and afterglow, in this work, we are only interested in those produced during the merger and the initial fireball by thermal processes in the MeV range.
 These neutrinos' properties get modified when they propagate in a non-vacuum medium through the \textit{MSW effect} \citep{wol78}, so these additional aftermaths must be taken into account in the study of the neutrino behavior.\\

-Due to plasma ingredients are strongly coupled, fireball can be considered spherically homogeneous.
-This fireball, initially opaque, will expand adiabatically by radiation pressure until it becomes transparent to photons and neutrinos.
-The initial temperature is high enough ($T\gtrsim1$ MeV) to surpass the binding energy in nuclei, propitiating a medium consisting essentially of free baryons which among other parameters, such as, temperature, electron chemical potential, and magnetic field intensity, have an important role within the initial neutrino interactions.\\
+Due to plasma ingredients are strongly coupled, the fireball can be considered spherically homogeneous.
+Initially opaque, this fireball will expand adiabatically by radiation pressure until it becomes transparent to photons and neutrinos.
+The initial temperature is high enough ($T\gtrsim1$ MeV) to surpass the binding energy in nuclei, propitiating a medium consisting essentially of free baryons which, among other parameters, such as temperature, electron chemical potential, and magnetic field intensity, have an important role within the initial neutrino interactions.\\

-Last but not least, it is important to take into account the neutrino opacity within the fireball during the initial phase which can be described as a function of the optical depth $\tau=r/\lambda$, where $r$ is the fireball radius and $\lambda$ is the mean free path.
+Last but not least, it is crucial to take into account the neutrino opacity within the fireball during the initial phase, which can be described as a function of the optical depth $\tau=r/\lambda$, where $r$ is the fireball radius and $\lambda$ is the mean free path.
 The mean free path of $\nu_{e,\mu,\tau}$ can be estimated as \citep{2005MNRAS.364..934K}

 \bary \lambda_e&=&5.9\times 10^6\, {\rm cm}\,\, T_7^{-5}\,,\cr \lambda_{\mu,\tau}&=&2.56\times 10^7\, {\rm cm}\,\, T_7^{-5}\,. \eary The difference between electron and muon/tau neutrinos corresponds to the fact that $\nu_e$ interacts by charged-current (CC) and neutral current (NC), whereas $\nu_{\mu/\tau}$ only through NC.
 Therefore, the optical depths for electron and muon/tau neutrinos are \bary \tau_e&=&54\,\, E_{52}^{5/4}\,r_{0,7}^{-11/4}\,,\cr \tau_{\mu,\tau}&=&7.4\,\, E_{52}^{5/4}\,r_{0,7}^{-11/4}\,. \eary